4144414D/pytruecrypt/README.md

 A CRC32 value for the bytes 64-251 of the header.

-**14) Master Keys - 64 Bytes each**
+**14) Master Keys - 32 Bytes each**

 The remaining space is devoted to the master keys.
 If multiple encryption algorithms are used then multiple keys will be present.
+Each 'master key' is comprised of 2 separate 128-bit keys for XTS.

 ![Truecrypt Header](https://raw.githubusercontent.com/4144414D/pyTruecrypt/gh-pages/images/header-layout.png)